Free Staff Turnover Calculator UK | Rate and Cost Analysis

 What is Staff Turnover Rate?

 Staff turnover rate measures the percentage of employees who leave an organisation during a given period.
 It is one of the most important HR metrics because high turnover directly impacts productivity, team morale, and the bottom line.
+The standard formula divides the number of leavers by the average headcount (calculated as the mean of start and end headcount) and multiplies by 100.

 Turnover can be voluntary (resignations, retirements) or involuntary (dismissals, redundancies).
 Tracking both separately helps you understand whether employees are choosing to leave or being asked to leave, which requires different interventions.
+High voluntary turnover usually signals problems with engagement, pay, career development, or management quality.

 The Turnover Rate Formula